KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

     void USELESS_TOOL::moveLeftInt()
     {
         // we will call actions on the selection tool to get the current
         // selection.
-The selection tools will handle item deisambiguation SELECTION_TOOL* selectionTool = m_toolMgr->GetTool<SELECTION_TOOL>();
+The selection tools will handle item disambiguation SELECTION_TOOL* selectionTool = m_toolMgr->GetTool<SELECTION_TOOL>();
         assert( selectionTool );